zignd/fun-with-webhooks/README.md

 `request-timeout-ms`   | `10000`                          | Client applications are supposed to answer in X milliseconds.
 We can't wait forever because that would lock the server, and prevent it from notifying other clients.
 (Related to the `rabbitmq-prefetch` property)
 `log-file`             | `"~/webhook-registry.log"`       | Location to which the log file will be written to.

-#### `webhook-client`
+#### `webhook-consumer`

 This application is composed of 3 subdivisions, although a bit different from the previous application:
-1. When it starts, it registers itself on the first application's `/webhook` endpoint by sending an HTTP request to it. (`webhook-client/src/webhook.js`)
+1. When it starts, it registers itself on the first application's `/webhook` endpoint by sending an HTTP request to it. (`webhook-consumer/src/webhook.js`)
 2. An HTTP server with a `/calls` endpoint responsible for receiving call events.
 It first checks its type for `call.standby`; in case it it follows by checking wether or not this call is a first time contact by looking for the contact number in the database; in case it is the call is delegated to a RabbitMQ queue for a specialized extension number in the call center, which is `900`; in case it is not, it is delegated to the queue for the extension number `901`.
 It should be noticed that contact numbers, and data for each call event and its current status in the call center are being stored in the database.
-This data is provided through endpoints used by the dashboard application you can check at `/` through your browser. (`webhook-client/src/express.js`)
+This data is provided through endpoints used by the dashboard application you can check at `/` through your browser. (`webhook-consumer/src/express.js`)
 3. A background task responsible for mocking the call center, it basically consumes the messages sent to both extension numbers' queues.
-Taking 3 seconds for calls sent to `900` and 2 seconds for the ones sent to `901`. (`webhook-client/src/background-tasks/calls-handler.js`)
+Taking 3 seconds for calls sent to `900` and 2 seconds for the ones sent to `901`. (`webhook-consumer/src/background-tasks/calls-handler.js`)

 ##### Running it

 This application should be executed after the `webhook-server`, so that in can register itself on the webhook.

-    $ cd webhook-client
+    $ cd webhook-consumer
     $ npm start

-##### Configuration file (`webhook-client/src/config.js`)
+##### Configuration file (`webhook-consumer/src/config.js`)

 Property Name          | Default Value                     | Description
 -----------------------|-----------------------------------|-------------
 `server-port`          | `9001`                            | Port to which the HTTP server will listen.
-`sqlite-file`          | `"~/webhook-client.sqlite"`       | SQLite database file path.
+`sqlite-file`          | `"~/webhook-consumer.sqlite"`       | SQLite database file path.
-`client-name`          | `"webhook-client"`                | Name used to register the application on the webhook.
+`client-name`          | `"webhook-consumer"`                | Name used to register the application on the webhook.
 `webhook-server-url`   | `"http://localhost:9000/webhook"` | The webhook server URL with the endpoint.
 `callback-url`         | `"http://localhost:9001/calls"`   | The callback URL to which the call events will be sent.
 `rabbitmq-uri`         | `"amqp://guest:guest@localhost"`  | URI to the RabbitMQ server.
-`rabbitmq-900-queue`   | `"webhook-client-900"`            | Queue for the extension number `900`
+`rabbitmq-900-queue`   | `"webhook-consumer-900"`            | Queue for the extension number `900`
-`rabbitmq-901-queue`   | `"webhook-client-901"`            | Queue for the extension number `901`
+`rabbitmq-901-queue`   | `"webhook-consumer-901"`            | Queue for the extension number `901`
 `rabbitmq-prefetch`    | `2`                               | Number of concurrent calls the each instance of the background task previously mentioned can handle.
-`log-file`             | `"~/webhook-client.log"`          | Location to which the log file will be written to.
+`log-file`             | `"~/webhook-consumer.log"`          | Location to which the log file will be written to.